ncoghlan/pulpdist/doc/cli.rst

 every repository defined on the server, or, if the command accepts a configuration file, every repository named in the file.

+By default, the command line client uses the metadata stored on the server to identify the available repositories.
+If this metadata is incomplete or invalid, the ``--ignoremeta`` option can be passed before the command to be executed.
+In this mode, the Pulp server will be treated as containing only raw tree definitions, allowing listing and manipulation of repos that would otherwise be ignored (due to the fact they aren't recorded in the stored metadata).

 .. note::

    ``--site``, ``--mirror``, ``--tree``, ``--source`` and ``--server`` are not